kiraarghy/CategoryTheoryForProgrammers/challenges.md

 memoized f: 0.422ms
 ```

-Again weirdness from V8, I feel at this point I might have to look at my base memoization function 😭.
+Again weirdness from V8, I feel at this point I might have to look at my base memoization function 😭/ whether node is timing shit properly.

+5. How many different functions are there from Bool to Bool?
+Can you implement them all?

+I imagine a lot, you could implement infinite implementations but it shouldn't matter as they will always return a bool?

+6.